Hofls/useful-info/ideas-strategies-concepts/books/the-goal.md

+### TLDR
-TLDR - novel about improving processes in production plant
+* The goal - novel about improving processes in production plant

 ### Definitions
 * `Theory of constraints` - identify the biggest bottlenecks and fix them (iterative process)